peteroupc/peteroupc.github.io/random.md

 ### High-Quality RNGs: Requirements

 A PRNG is a high-quality RNG if&mdash;
-- it generates bits that behave like independent uniform random bits (at least for nearly all practical purposes outside of information security),
+- it generates bits that behave like independent uniform random bits (at least for nearly all practical purposes outside information security),
 - the number of different seeds the PRNG admits without shortening or compressing those seeds is 2<sup>63</sup> or more (that is, the PRNG can produce any of at least 2<sup>63</sup> different number sequences, which it can generally do only if the PRNG has at least 63 bits of state), and
 - it either&mdash;
-    - provides multiple sequences that are different for each seed, have at least 2<sup>64</sup> numbers each, do not overlap, and behave like independent sequences of numbers (at least for nearly all practical purposes outside of information security),
+    - provides multiple sequences that are different for each seed, have at least 2<sup>64</sup> numbers each, do not overlap, and behave like independent sequences of numbers (at least for nearly all practical purposes outside information security),
     - has a maximum "random" number cycle length equal to the number of different seeds the PRNG admits, or
     - has a minimum "random" number cycle length of 2<sup>127</sup> or greater.